 Input-Output Processing

-Digital Outputs (DO): Outputs shall be rated for a minimum 24 Vac or Vdc, 1 amp maximum current.
+Digital Outputs (DO): Outputs shall be rated for a minimum 24 VAC or VDC, 1 amp maximum current.
 Each shall be configurable as normally open or normally closed.
 Each output shall have an LED to indicate the operating mode of the output and [a manual hand off or auto switch to allow for override].
 [If these HOA switches are not provided directly on the unit they shall be provided via isolation relays within the control enclosure.]
 Each DO shall be discrete outputs from the BC’s board (multiplexing to a separate manufacturer’s board is unacceptable).
 Provide suppression to limit transients to acceptable levels.

 Analog Inputs (AI): AI shall be compatible with the field sensors provided.
 Provide signal conditioning, and zero and span calibration for each input.
 Each input shall be a discrete input to the BC’s board (multiplexing to a separate manufacturers board is unacceptable unless specifically indicated otherwise).
 A/D converters shall have a minimum resolution of 12 bits.